AndreasxHoehn/QALE_Exemplar/readme.md

 # Summary
-Quality-Adjusted Life Expectancy (QALE) is an intuitive summary measure of population health, which combines information on mortality with information on health.
+Quality-Adjusted Life Expectancy (QALE) is an intuitive summary metric, which combines information on mortality with information on health.
 In contrast to Healthy Life Expectancy (HLE), QALE moves away from a binary perspective on health (healthy at age X vs. unhealthy at age X+1) by capturing health on a more granular scale across the entire life course.
 The